bisdas/one-page-of-knowledge/Technology/Programming - Best practices.md

 18. Apply lazy loading wherever possible
 19. Optimise code for performance and smaller bundle size.
 20. Apply debouncing and throttling for time consuming operations.
+21. Use local variables, not global variables  - if this variable is no use to other functions.
+A globally created variable will last longer in memory and overall the code will need more space.
+On the contrary, a locallized variable gets destroyed when the function execution is complete.